pommicket/bootstrap/01/README.md

 This is at the position for `||`, and it contains an ELF header.
 One thing you might notice is that we decided that each entry is 8 bytes long, but this one is 0x79 = 121 bytes long!
-It's okay, our code doesn't actually check that we're using less than 8 bytes of data, but it means that the entries for certain commands, e.g. `}\n` will land right in the middle of the data for the ELF header.
+It's okay, our code doesn't check if we use more than 8 bytes of data, but it means that the entries for certain commands, e.g. `}\n` will land right in the middle of the data for the ELF header.
 But by a lucky coincidence, all those entries actually land on 0 bytes, so they'll just be treated as unrecognized (as they should be).